Svanteberg/Virtual-EEG-electrodes/README.md

     conda activate root
 ```

+All files and folders (data, models) will have to be moved to the directory your using.
 Setup your EEG data according to the proposed organization, or create some artificial data using the available script

 ```
     python3.7 art_eeg.py